|

 -

-Install dependencies: cd cdk_deploy npm install
+cd cdk_deploy npm install -

-Bootstrap CDK (application setup ONLY): npm run bootstrap
+Bootstrap CDK (application setup ONLY):

-Update VPC and Subnet IDs: Edit app.jsand replace the placeholder IDs with your actual VPC and subnet IDs:vpcId: 'vpc-your-actual-vpc-id', privateSubnetIds: ['subnet-your-private-1', 'subnet-your-private-2'], publicSubnetIds: ['subnet-your-public-1', 'subnet-your-public-2']
+app.jsand replace the placeholder IDs with your actual VPC and subnet IDs:vpcId: 'vpc-your-actual-vpc-id', privateSubnetIds: ['subnet-your-private-1', 'subnet-your-private-2'], publicSubnetIds: ['subnet-your-public-1', 'subnet-your-public-2']

 Environment Configuration